The application deadline for the 2018-2019 Steve Mason Sports Media Scholarship has been extended. Apply here.

 Deadline and Schedule

 Information about application deadlines will be available soon.
 NLGJA is not responsible for any incomplete or late applications, nor any late applications due to e-mail delays.
-The recipient will be notified about their award in July 2018.

 *Any undelivered application will be considered incomplete.